 Screams Like a Little Girl: Getting scared by either Zepheniah Mann's ghost or the Horseless Headless Horsemann results in a very unmanly scream.
 Also, one of Scout's voice clips for the Halloween 2012 update has him shrieking like a girl and yelling, "I'm so scared!"

 Sequel Escalation: The original game (as Team Fortress Classic) had nine basic models with one voice, weapons mostly shared with Half-Life and Quake, and a text-heavy interface.
-TF2 gave each class its own silhouette, voice, nationality, personality, game mechanic, personal HUD elements, and weapons (only one stock weapon is shared between four classes) fitting into an all-encompassing art style.
+TF2 gave each class its own silhouette, voice, nationality, personality, game mechanic, personal HUD elements, and weapons (only two stock weapons are shared between multiple classes - Soldier, Pyro, Heavy and Engineer all have a Shotgun, and the Scout and Engineer share the Pistol) fitting into an all-encompassing art style.

 Serrated Blade of Pain: The Medic's standard melee weapon is a bonesaw, and another, the Amputator, has serrated edges as well.
 In addition, one of the Sniper's alternative weapons is a rusty serrated knife which does less damage than his kukri but causes bleeding.

-The Polycount contest item sets.
-The cause of much uproar in the fanbase since the gameplay bonus depended on the ultra-rare hats (before it was possible to craft them).
+Set Bonus: The Polycount contest item sets.
+The cause of much uproar in the fanbase was how the gameplay bonus depended on the ultra-rare hats (before it was possible to craft them).
+The gameplay-affecting set bonuses have since been distributed among the weapons of the set as of July 10, 2013, and the set now just bestows an additional cosmetic feature.

-Snipers tend to go for enemy Snipers first, even if there are other ways of taking out said Sniper.
+Snipers tend to go for enemy Snipers first, even if there are other ways of taking out said Sniper, as an uninterrupted Sniper can pick everyone else off at their leisure.

 Taken to new extremes in the Mann vs. Machine mode on the later waves where Super Heavies (who already have a stupidly high amount of health) can have up to five Medics following them, each of which is healing and/or charging uber several times as fast a normal Medic.
 Needless to say, taking them out first is essential.

-Short Range Shotgun: The various shotguns in the game do heavy damage up close, but are practically useless against targets at a distance.
-This isn't because of the pellet spread, which is actually pretty reasonable, but because of the damage falloff that makes EVERY firearm (sans the Sniper Rifle) useless at long range.
+Short-Range Shotgun: The various shotguns in the game do heavy damage up close, but are practically useless against targets at a distance.
+This isn't because of the pellet spread, which is actually pretty reasonable, but because of the aforementioned damage falloff that makes EVERY firearm (sans the Sniper Rifle) useless at long range.
+However, the Shotgun as a secondary weapon works better than the primary at long range:

 Shows Damage: Blood decals appear on players who are shot or bludgeoned, and their expressions become increasingly worried as they take damage.
 Buildings will smoke, then ignite the more they are damaged.